meizabel/documentation/motivation/ubiquitous-language.md

 It is important to remember that the domain expert is not interested in databases, web sockets, or design patterns, but in the business domain of the things that have to happen.
 **Protobuf** is an easy language.
 And you can describe events, commands and aggregate states together with the domain experts just as you go through the Event Storming session in a way that specifies actual implementation.

-## Domain model should be open for evolutio
+## Domain model should be open for evolution

 `TODO: problems with Java Serialization`